Top 7 Oral Flea and Tick Medications for Cats in Canada — 2026 Guide

 Conclusion

 In Canada the best oral flea and tick choice depends on your cat's age, weight, health history, and whether the product is approved for feline use.
 The products most often discussed by pet owners include NexGard Spectra, Bravecto Chews, Simparica Trio, Credelio Plus, NexGard Chewables, Simparica Chewable Tablets, and Capstar Flea Treatment Tablets.
 Important note: many items on this list, such as NexGard Spectra, NexGard Chewables, Simparica Trio, Simparica Chewable Tablets, Credelio Plus, and Bravecto Chews, are primarily dog-labeled oral chewables and should not be given to cats unless a feline-labeled formulation or veterinary direction allows it.
 Capstar Flea Treatment Tablets (nitenpyram) is commonly the best choice among the products listed here for immediate, short-term control in cats because it is approved for feline use and gives rapid flea knockdown while you arrange a longer-term strategy with your vet.
+For longer, monthly coverage, ask your veterinarian about Credelio CAT, a separate Health Canada-approved oral lotilaner chewable labeled specifically for cats and kittens (fleas and black-legged ticks) — it is not one of the products listed here.
 We hope you found what you were looking for — you can refine or expand your search using the site search to compare feline-labeled options, prescription requirements, or products that combine other parasite coverage.